Dojo Darelir, the School of Xenograg the Sorcerer

 [Bronze Age] weapons are horrifying and beautiful, repulsive and attractive in the way the Iliad can be, for their lack of sentiment, the unadorned facts they represent, but also for the perfection with which they are made, their seamless match of purpose and material.
 The swords that have been found in Mycenaean graves are always exceptionally well-balanced things, the weight in the pommel counteracting the weight in the blade so that they feel functional in the hand, body-extensions, enlarging the human possibilities of dominance and destruction.
 The lances would have been useful in the hunt, to be thrown or to jab at cornered prey, but these swords mark a particular horizon in human history: they are the first objects to be designed with the sole purpose of killing another person.
 Their reach is too short for them to be any good with a wild animal thrashing in its death terror.
 A sword is only useful if someone else agrees to the violence it threatens; it will get to another man who is prepared to stand and fight.
 Some of the most beautiful decorated swords are found scarcely used, ceremonial objects to be carried in glory.
 But most of the rest show the marks of battle; the edges hacked and notched where another sword clashed onto them, worn where those edges were resharpened for the next time.

-Adam Nicolson, Why Homer Matters, p.
-121
+Why Homer Matters, Chapter 8

 Emphasis mine.